aditiverma/dictionary/README.md

-1.The purpose of this project is to compare the relative performance of AVL, red-black, and B-trees as well as their counterparts with a hash table front end.
+The purpose of this project is to compare the relative performance of AVL, red-black, and B-trees as well as their counterparts with a hash table front end.
 We shall focus on the search and insert operations and require all keys to be distinct.